-The world’s premier energy drink brand Red Bull is back with a bang in UK motocross racing this year by introducing the all-new Red Bull Pro Stroke National, as part of the unique Apico 2-Stroke Festival.
+The world’s premier energy drink brand Red Bull is back again in the all-new Red Bull Pro Stroke National, as part of the unique Apico 2-Stroke Festival.

 The Apico 2-Stroke Festival was born in 2017 as a fun celebration of racing like it used to be, aimed at grass-roots, two-stroke riders and fans in a weekend of fun for all the family.
 UK mega distributor Apico was on board right from the moment it was announced.

-Driven on by the massive success of the events, Red Bull got involved and supported the Apico 2-troke Festival from 2018.
-Now the energy drink giant wants to go even bigger – giving full backing to a major UK MX race event for the first time in a decade.
+Driven on by the massive success of the events, Red Bull got involved and supported the Apico 2-stroke Festival from 2018.
+Now the energy drink giant wants to go even bigger – giving full backing to a major UK MX race event.

 But within the weekend there will also be classes for Pro/ Expert plus Clubmen MX1 and MX2 riders – on their choice of two-stroke or four-stroke bikes – as they bid to become the first Red Bull Pro Stroke National champions.